-- The level shown by the battery indicator may change when you switch between the REC mode and PLAY mode. - Leaving the camera for about 30 days with no power supplied while the battery is dead will cause its date and time settings to be cleared.
+- The level shown by the battery indicator may change when you switch between the REC mode and PLAY mode. - Leaving the camera for about 20 days with no power supplied while the battery is dead will cause its date and time settings to be cleared.
 A message telling you to configure time and date settings will appear the next time you turn on the camera after restoring power.
-When this happens, configure date and time settings (page 104). - See page 134 for information about battery life and number of shots. - Battery power is used up more quickly when "On" is selected for the Anti Shake setting (page 60).
-In this case, the camera may turn off even though the battery level indicator is still amber.
-Recharge the battery more often than normal when Anti Shake is enabled.
+When this happens, configure date and time settings (page 95). - See page 125 for information about battery life and number of shots.